python-rope/pylsp-rope/CONTRIBUTING.md

 ### Enabling tcp mode

-Optionally, run in tcp mode if you want to be able to use the standard input/output, for example when using IPython or pudb, run this from terminal:
+Optionally, run in tcp mode if you want to be able to use the standard input/output for something else, for example when using IPython or pudb, run this from terminal:

 ``` bash
 pylsp -v --tcp --port 8772 --log-file /tmp/pylsp.log